Blue and White 72x36 Landscape Voter Education Banner

 When Must I Be Paid?

 Workers must be paid promptly.
 In most cases, this means every one or two weeks.
+Generally, manual workers should be paid every week; clerical and other workers at least twice per month.
 Your pay must be for all time worked, including activities which employers sometimes claim are “off the clock” like cashing out after your shift ends, setting up machinery, learning jobs, or giving reports to workers on the next shift.
 Commission salespersons must be paid at least monthly and not later than the last day of the month following the month in which their commissions were earned.
-Generally, manual workers should be paid every week.
-For more information on this subject visit: https://labor.ny.gov/workerprotection.gov
+For more information on this subject visit https://dol.ny.gov/frequency-pay

 How Can I Tell If I Am Being Paid What I Was Promised?